tgen/jetstream/README.md

 ## Make sure you have Python3 installed

-If you already have Python3 and Pip installed, skip to the next step.
+> TGen users can load the latest version of Python with `module load python`

-This requires Python3.
-For a lot of reasons, [Homebrew](https://brew.sh) is the best way to install Python3.
+This package requires Python3.
+For a lot of reasons, [Homebrew](https://brew.sh) is the recommended way to install Python3.
 Follow this guide:

 http://docs.python-guide.org/en/latest/starting/install3/osx/